MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/bulk-confirm-project-invoices.md

 With this feature, users will be able to multi-select project invoices and use the confirm action on the ribbon to confirm all the selected invoices.
 To use this feature, admins must enable it under Parameters--> Organization unit-->Feature control -->Enable bulk confirm.

-On "Confirm", all selected invoices that meet the invoice validation criteria, will be scheduled by a batch job to be processed asynchronously.
-Users can track the progress on an invoice using the **Bulk confirmation status" field which reflects the current state of each invoice being processed.
+On **confirm**, all selected invoices that meet the invoice validation criteria, are scheduled by a batch job to be processed asynchronously.
+The **Bulk confirmation status** field which reflects the current state of each invoice being processed, allows users to track the confirmation status of an invoice.
-The values for this field include-  blank (default), scheduled, processing, complete and failed.
+The values for this field include-  blank , scheduled, processing, complete and failed.
+Users can expect the bulk confirmation status to be "blank" if the invoice was not bulk confirmed.

-Note: The "Project invoice status" reflects the state of each invoice confirmed individually.
-The "Bulk confirmation status" reflects the state of each invoice when confirmed in bulk.
+The **Project invoice status** reflects the state of each invoice confirmed individually.
+The **Bulk confirmation status** reflects the state of each invoice when confirmed in bulk.

-If the invoice has been scheduled using bulk confirmation, the "Project invoice status" field will be "Draft" , and the "Bulk confirmation status" will reflect the processing stage of the invoice.
-If the invoice was bulk confirmed, then both the **project invoice status** and the "Bulk confirmation status" will be "confirmed" .
+When an invoice is scheduled using bulk confirmation, the **Project invoice status** will be **draft** , and the **Bulk confirmation status** will reflect the processing stage of the invoice.
+Once the invoice is confirmed, the **Project invoice status** will be "confirmed" and the **Bulk confirmation status** will be **complete**.

-## Error Handling
+[Note:]
-Users can confirm upto 250 invoices at a single point in time.
+Users can bulk-confirm upto **250** invoices at a single point in time.
-On Bulk confirmation, invalid invoices, invoices with a bulk confirmation status of "processing"  or "complete" will be skipped from further processing.
-Failed invoices can be tracked using the bulk confirmation status "failed" .
-Users can navigate to the details tab--> timeline to view the failure details on each invoice.
+Failed invoices can be tracked using the bulk confirmation status **failed**.
+Users can navigate to the timeline under details tab to view the failure details on each invoice.